yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_step_wise.md

 - `buffer.train_batch_size`: The number of experiences to be sampled from the buffer for training, which can be different from the number of generated experiences in each explore step.

-- `buffer.trainer_input.use_priority_queue = true`: Using `PriorityQueue` allows the model to use the experiences with higher priority.
+- `buffer.trainer_input.use_priority_queue = true`: Using `PriorityQueue` allows the model to use the experiences with higher priority, which prefers newly-generated experiences by default.

 - `synchronizer.sync_style = dynamic_by_explorer`: The explorer determines when to synchronize the model weights with the trainer.